KelvinKramp/KelvinKramp/README.md

   2) A consultation hour schdule android app with a connection to a SQL database (I have created a [working frontend](https://github.com/KelvinKramp/ConsultationSchedulingApp) in Python with Dash)
   3) Green trading app.
 If you also believe that capitalism can be used for the better and are willing to work on this project send my a pm.
   4) Im increasing my knowledge on blockchain technology and crypto (Solidity coding, reading the white papers, investing and thinking about how the new form of money can change the world.)
+  5) Teaching myself how to do pull requests and get
 - On my to do list are:
   1) An app to schedule and organize partner dance classes (with a focus on self organizing equal balances in leaders/followers),
   2) A Heroku feedback form to obtain feedback on my latest book.